 SOT + DT + LOT + WOT + EOT + MT + RT = ST

-SOT = “System Ok Time,” which is a Counter representing the number of hours that the Turbine is available to operate without a status condition or fault that would otherwise limit its operation.
+SOT = “System Ok Time,” which is a Counter representing the number of hours that the Turbine is not faulted off for turbine malfunction or offline for failed turbine systems..

-DT = “Down Time,” which is a Counter representing the number of hours the Turbine is shut down due to turbine malfunction or failure, excluding down time deemed to be the result of Force Majeure Events or that is counted as Weather Out Time.
+DT = “Down Time,” which is a Counter representing the number of hours the Turbine is shut down due to turbine malfunction or failure, excluding down time deemed to be the result of Force Majeure Events, delay of reset, delay of repair resulting from force majeure event, voluntary pausing or powering down of turbine by contractor or operator.

-LOT = “Line Out Time,” which is a Counter representing the number of hours for which the alternating power collection system associated with the Turbine (including both the interconnection facilities and the interconnected power grid) is not available to the turbine circuit breaker or is outside the specifications required by the Turbine as set forth in the Turbine specifications, except where line conditions are forced out of specifications due to malfunction of the Turbine.
+LOT = “Line Out Time,” which is a Counter representing the number of hours for which the alternating power collection system associated with the Turbine (including both the interconnection facilities and the interconnected power grid) is not available to the turbine circuit breaker or is outside the specifications required by the Turbine as set forth in the Turbine specifications or outside the limits in the Power Purchase Agreemnt,, except when the turbine faults offline.

-MT = “Maintenance Time,” which is a Counter representing the number of hours each Turbine is shut down for maintenance, not to exceed thirty-six (36) hours per Turbine per year.
+MT = “Maintenance Time,” which is a Counter representing the number of hours each Turbine is shut down for maintenance, not to exceed seventy-two (72) hours per Turbine per year in the first two years, and is one hundred (100) hours per Turbine pe year thereafter.

-WOT = “Weather Out Time,” which is a Counter representing the number of hours that the Turbine is shut down or cannot be repaired due to weather related events (i) outside of the operational specifications of the Turbine, (ii) that substantially interfere with or make unsafe access to a Turbine, or (iii) that substantially interfere with or make unsafe the performance of any required repair work on a Turbine, including Force Majeure Events.
+WOT = “Weather Out Time,” which is a Counter representing the number of hours that the Turbine is shut down or cannot be repaired due to weather related events (i) outside of the operational specifications of the Turbine (such as ice sensor alarm), (ii) that substantially interfere with or make unsafe access to a Turbine (kept in a manual log), or (iii) that substantially interfere with or make unsafe the performance of any required repair work on a Turbine, including Force Majeure Events (kept in a manual log).

-EOT = “External Out Time,” which is a Counter representing the number of hours that the Turbine is shut down or ordered shut down by Owner not otherwise attributed to System Ok Time, Down Time, Line Out Time, Weather Out Time, Maintenance Time or Repair Time.
+EOT = “External Stop Time,” which is a Counter representing the number of hours that the Turbine is shut down or ordered shut down by Owner or authorized organization (usually, government or legal entity) not otherwise attributed to System Ok Time, Down Time, Line Out Time, Weather Out Time, Maintenance Time or Repair Time.

 RT = “Repair Time,” which is a Counter representing the total number of hours that the Turbine is shut down for repairs.

-Assignment of specific fault and status conditions to the Counters will be mutually agreed upon and included in specifications for the Turbine Purchase Agreement.
+Assignment of specific fault and status conditions to the Counters will be mutually agreed upon and included in specifications for the Turbine Purchase Agreement Exhbit ? describes the faults.
 Values for each Counter will be supplied to Owner individually for each Turbine over the period for which Availability is being measured.
-The individual counter values, defined above (with the exception of ST) are recorded in the tables created by SCADA.
+The individual counter values, defined above (with the exception of ST) are recorded in the tables created by SCADA (is this really true?).
 These counter values in conjunction with operations records will be utilized for determining availability.

 (c) Measurement of Annual Windsystem Availability.
 Measurement of Availability of each Turbine will be recorded each month by Owner during the Turbine Warranty Period.
 The component hours used to calculate Turbine Availability (as defined in clause 4(b) above) shall be as provided to Owner by Affiliate Operator.
 The Availability figures for each Turbine will be reported by Owner to the Turbine Supplier within 14 days after the end of each month.
 Measurement of Availability will commence upon Completion of each Turbine and will continue throughout the Turbine Warranty Period for such Turbine.
-The monthly Windsystem Availability will be calculated as the weighted monthly average of the Availability of all Turbines in the Project that are within their respective Turbine Warranty Periods.
+The monthly Windsystem Availability will be calculated as the weighted monthly average of the Availability of all Turbines in the Project that are within their respective Turbine Warranty Periods (an example of calculation is located in Exhibit ?).